guillotjulien/object-seeder/README.md

 ## Quick Start

 This package only provide two things: the AbstractModel, and the decorator Property.
-When implementing it in your models you only need to extends the AbstactModel and decorate your properties with `@Property()`.
+When implementing it in your models you only need to extends the AbstractModel and decorates your properties with `@Property()`.

 ``` typescript
 import { AbstractModel, Property } from 'object-seeder';